General and Family Dentist in Fargo, ND

 Dental Amalgam

-In response to those concerns, the U.S. Food and Drug Administration (FDA), American Dental Association (ADA) and other organizations have conducted numerous studies over several decades and have repeatedly found that the small amount of mercury released during placement and removal of amalgam fillings does not cause adverse health effects.
+In response to those concerns, the U.S. Food and Drug Administration (FDA), American Dental Association (ADA) and other organizations have conducted numerous studies over several decades and have repeatedly found that the small amount of mercury released during placement and removal of amalgam fillings doesn't cause adverse health effects.

-Amalgam fillings remain a safe, cost-effective and durable choice when it comes to the restoration of decayed teeth.
-Ask the family dentist Fargo, ND residents know they can count on for quality dental care about amalgum fillings today at Blake Ristvedt Dental.
+Amalgam fillings remain a safe, cost-effective, and durable choice when it comes to the restoration of decayed teeth.
+Ask the family dentist in Fargo, ND that residents know they can count on for quality dental care about amalgam fillings today at Blake Ristvedt Dental.

 Dental Sealants